How do you sell articles successfully when you're starting from zero as a travel writer?

-But here's the reality.
-We stay up late working to meet deadlines.
-And we don’t get paid much for our articles so we’re always trying to make the most out of every story.
+Here's the reality.
+We stay up late, working to meet deadlines.
+And we may not get paid much for our articles so we’re always trying to make the most out of every story.

 Then there's the most feared part: marketing our ideas to magazine editors.
 We’re constantly selling our ideas to them.
-And this inevitably means dealing with rejection.
+And this inevitably means dealing with rejection - lots of it!

 When I tell my colleagues how many articles I’ve sold in the fourteen years I’ve been writing, they look at me in disbelief.
 (At this writing I’ve sold 1000+ articles in 200+ different publications.)